 What comes to your mind when I mention China?
 I am not talking about its human rights record.
 No, its also not the environmental situation there.
 And no, we also don’t want to look at the geopolitical issues or the trade war.

 I would dare to wager that its Chinas stellar growth story that immediately pops up in your mind.
-A nation of poor peasants that has become the second most important economy of the planet and rivals the US for supremacy now.
+A nation of poor peasants that has become the second most important economy of the planet.
+And one that rivals the US for supremacy now.

 Because there have been and there still are plenty of rumors that the growth rate of China is not realistic.
-I actually believe that most people don’t really believe the figures coming out of China at face value.
-However, when push comes to shove, most people like to pretend that its all fine as nobody wants to mess with an angry China.
+I actually believe that most people don’t believe the figures coming out of China to be realistic.
+Yet, when push comes to shove, most people like to pretend that its all fine as nobody wants to mess with an angry China.

 How can we know?
 It might all be alright.
-I mean, many wondrous things happen in China and those folks have a 5000-year-old culture so who knows what they have up their sleeves?
-So, is it all that surprising that we prefer to close our eyes and accept those figures while we know fully well that they cannot be true.
+I mean, many wondrous things happen in China.
+And those folks have a 5000-year-old culture so who knows what they have up their sleeves?
+So, is it all that surprising that we prefer to hold our noses and accept those figures.
+All this while knowing that they cannot be true.

-We close our eyes and ears even when those in the know like Michael Pettis of Peking University say things like the debt overhang produces stagnation or a research paper written by economists at the University of Hong Kong and the University of Chicago says that you cant trust China’s official GDP statistics.
+We close our eyes and ears.
+Even when those in the know like Michael Pettis of Peking University say things like the debt overhang produces stagnation.
+Or a research paper written by economists at the University of Hong Kong and the University of Chicago.
+It says that you cant trust China’s official GDP statistics.

-Those provincial party leaders that have been exposed over faking the data like Liaoning, for example, are just the tip of an iceberg as there is intricate machinery at work that shall conceal such things from prying eyes.
+Those provincial party leaders exposed over faking data like Liaoning, for example, are the tip of an iceberg.
+There is intricate machinery at work that must conceal such things from prying eyes.

 Not meeting the figures is akin to sticking out.
-If you just want to remain a cog in the system, you better fake the data and be fine.
+If you want to remain a cog in the system, you better fake the data and be fine.
 And this goes through al the ranks.
 Nobody has an interest in exposing his underling’s fakery as he needs it as a basis for his own fumbled up figures.
-The art is meeting the targets for an easy life or exceeding the targets for a career but not too much as this would attract the wrong kind of attention.
+The art is meeting the targets for an easy life.
+Or exceeding the targets for a career.
+But not too much as this would attract the wrong kind of attention.

-There are studies that say that Chinas economy is far smaller than the official figures pretend.
-And that growth is far smaller.
+There are studies that say that China’s economy is far smaller than the official figures pretend.
+And that growth is far slower.
 I have a feeling that real growth is a thing of the past and that China is contracting for real by now.
 It has contracted the Japanese disease before its average citizen got as rich as the average Japanese is.

 If you think that I am singling out China, you are mistaken.
-This is a very general mechanism that would work out just the same in the US – if only it could.
-In open societies such as the US, failure is much quicker exposed and it also does not hold the same kind of stigma that it holds in countries such as China – or the Soviet Union.
+This is a very general mechanism that would work out the same in the US – if only it could.
+In open societies such as the US, failure is much quicker exposed.
+It also does not hold the same kind of stigma that it holds in countries such as China – or the Soviet Union.

 You sure know the snowball analogy.
 The further the snowball rolls down the hill, the faster it grows.
-At a certain point, what would have been almost effortless to change now has become impossible.
-Open societies stop the snowball far earlier as the failings are exposed much earlier and corrected.
-They fail just as much as any other society, they just don’t let them grow into monsters.
+At a certain point, what would have been almost effortless to change, has become impossible.
+Open societies stop the snowball far earlier.
+Failings are exposed much earlier and then they are corrected.
+Open societies fail as much as any other society.
+But they don’t let them grow into monsters.
 That’s not always true but it generally works to some degree.

 Have you watched the HBO series on the greatest nuclear accident ever?
 I have and I was shocked.
-Not by the accident itself and the death and misery.
+Not because of the accident itself.
+Not even by the death and the misery.

 It was much more the generalized system of lies and the brutality with which it was enforced.
-It was not possible that Communism makes mistakes so any mistake that happened had to be covered up as they knew quite well that mistakes are unavoidable.
-And those cover-ups involved sending people to their sure death.
+Communism could do no wrong, could make no mistakes.
+Any mistake that still happened, had to be covered up.
+They knew quite well that mistakes are unavoidable.
+And those cover-ups involved sending people to their death.

-Many of those dying later must have known that they would not survive this and they still went along – some of them out of terror what might happen if they don’t comply.
-But they also harbored the hope that the system might still be right and they will somehow be just alright.
-Their head told them that they would die if they went on that roof, but they clung to some irrational belief in the system that made them prefer radiation poisoning over a quick bullet.
+Many of those dying later must have known that they would not survive this.
+They still went along – some of them out of terror what might happen if they don’t comply.
+But they also harbored the hope that the system might still be right and they will somehow be alright.
+Their head told them that they would die if they went on that roof.
+Yet they clung to some irrational belief in the system.
+This made them prefer radiation poisoning over a quick bullet.

-We believe in the infallibility of a caste, a bureaucratic system so much that we cannot even fathom that someone might have misconstrued a nuclear reactor to the point where using the emergency switch-off transforms this reactor into a nuclear bomb.
+We like to believe in the infallibility of a caste.
+We trust a bureaucratic system so much that we cannot even fathom that someone might have misconstrued a nuclear reactor.
+It goes to the point where using the emergency switch-off transforms this reactor into a nuclear bomb.

-We are told that nuclear power plants in Japan are safe even if they are more than 10 years past their expiry date without major refurbishment because some managers wanted to save money.
-And we believe it until some mediocre Tsunami comes and shatters our belief system.
+We are told that nuclear power plants in Japan are safe.
+Even when we know that they are more than 10 years past their expiry date.
+And there was no major refurbishment because some managers wanted to save money.
+And we swallow it until some mediocre Tsunami comes and shatters our belief system.